vanpassinby/audiobutcher/README.md

 Brought to you by the AudioButcher Team: MightInvisible, osdwa, Shriki, vanpassinby & ZachMan.

-Executable release can be found here (currently Windows-only): https://abteam.itch.io/audiobutcher
+Executable release can be found here: https://abteam.itch.io/audiobutcher

-(Mac and Linux releases coming soon!)